A melting pot of cultural influences, each Caribbean island carries its own charm. Find out more here

-Just 27 miles long and 14 miles wide, find out more about the Caribbean island of St Lucia Find out more here.
+Just 27 miles long and 14 miles wide, the dramatic Caribbean island of St Lucia is proof that the best things really do come in small packages.
+Find out more here

 Another great weather day at the Bel Jou.
 Blue skies and fluffy white clouds.
 Guests are relaxing in the garden or around the pool; some have taken our shuttle to Rodney Bay for shopping, or to the beach.

 I had lunch at The Cabana and tried some of the more recent light lunch dishes that the chef has introduced – very tasty!